o-jasper/alt_require.lua/readme.md

 I wanted a permissive license, it is under the MIT license accompanied.

 ## TODO
-* Better testing.
-What do metatables on the server do?
-Does the select-where-to-run portion work nicely?
+* Could be more tests on external projects, and the way server-client is split could be varied.

-* Implement a `store` version that ports `json`.
+* (really for storebin) Implement a `store` version that ports `json`.
   (`json` can't do full lua tables..)
   + Can javascript talk to it?
   + "pre-prepared `store`", basically with some definitions already transferred.

+* There is basically some "table-syncing" code in there.

+  This can be separated out, and definitions-for-bandwidth-savings could be added.

-* Could build-in the (non-argument)format, instead of using `storebin`. i.e.
+* Could build-in the top-level format, instead of using `storebin`. i.e.
   `is_server_type` 1byte, `id` 6 bytes, `name`(variable length),
   number-of-arguments, `storebin`-ed each argument.